 Brazilian bossa nova pioneer Joao Gilberto dies at 88

-With his unique guitar style and modern jazz influences, he created a new beat that defined bossa nova, helping launch the genre with his song "Bim-Bom."
+Self-taught, Gilberto said he discovered music at age 14 when he held a guitar in his hands for the first time.
+With his unique playing style and modern jazz influences, he created the beat that defined bossa nova, helping launch the genre with his song "Bim-Bom."

-In 1961, Gilberto finished the albums that would make bossa nova known around the world: "Chega de Saudade," ''Love, A Smile and A Flower," and "Joao Gilberto."
-His 1964 album Getz/Gilberto with U.S. saxophonist Stan Getz sold millions of copies and popularized bossa nova.
+By 1961, Gilberto had finished the albums that would make bossa nova known around the world: "Chega de Saudade," ''Love, A Smile and A Flower," and "Joao Gilberto."
+His 1964 album Getz/Gilberto with U.S. saxophonist Stan Getz sold millions of copies.

-Over his career he won two Grammy awards and was nominated for six.

 "It was Joao Gilberto, the greatest genius of Brazilian music, who was the definitive influence on my music," singer Gal Costa wrote on social media.
 "He will be missed but his legacy is very important to Brazil and to the world."